Knole Academy: Notable alumni

-Uniform policy

-Knole Academy made national headlines after updating its uniform policy to allow students to wear fake eyelashes, citing mental health considerations.
-The change aims to improve attendance, as some students were missing school to have their eyelashes removed or were unwilling to attend without them.
-Headteacher David Collins said that the new rule permits discreet fake eyelashes to ensure students remain in school.

 Teacher criminal convictions

 A former teacher arrested for brandishing a hammer and threatening a colleague was barred from returning to the profession for four years after working at Knole Academy and an ex-maths teacher was convicted of downloading child abuse films.
+In 2026 a former teacher pleaded guilty to sending Conservative Party leader Kemi Badenoch death threats claiming to be a former member of the IRA.

 Transport

 There has been controversy over the overcrowding of school transport.

 Headteacher's salary

 In 2019 the government has requested Knole Academy to justify the high salary previously received by its former headteacher, though the school has stated that it no longer offers six-figure salaries to any staff members.